- Endowed professorships: Attracting and supporting the best faculty

 - By making a planned gift, you can make a significant gift to Harvard School of Public Health while gaining financial and tax benefits for you and your family.
 Whether you make a gift that pays you income or a gift that benefits HSPH after your lifetime, your contribution will have a lasting impact.

-For more information about bequests, gifts of retirement plan assets, charitable gift annuities, charitable trusts, or other planned giving arrangements, please contact Patti Stoll, Assistant Vice Dean for External Relations, at (617) 432-2800 or call the Harvard University Planned Giving Department toll-free at (800) 446-1277 or visit our website.
+For more information about bequests, gifts of retirement plan assets, charitable gift annuities, charitable trusts, or other planned giving arrangements, please contact Judi Cantor, Director of Planned Giving, at (617) 432-8071 or call the Harvard University Planned Giving Department toll-free at (800) 446-1277 or visit our website.

 Corporate and foundation grants: Creating institutional partnerships